K-PaaS/application-platform-guide-eng/user_guide/development_platform/nodejs_api_service_metering.md

 		  };

 		 // The API service can also be executed in the secure mode.
-		 // When running in the secure mode, implement to perform a validation check on all services registered in the route..
+		 // When running in the secure mode, implement to perform a validation check on all services registered in the route.
 		 // In this sample, the validity check of abacus' oauth service was used.
 		 // if (secured())
 		 //   app.use(/^\/plan[0-9]/,